States rapidly expanding vaccine access as supplies surge - WTMJ

 “It’s going to give them some peace of mind,” she said as she bared her arm for a shot.

-Associated Press writers Chris Gygiel in Olympia, Washington; Ed White in Detroit; Scott Bauer in Madison, Wisconsin; Marc Levy in Harrisburg, Pennsylvania; Kimberlee Kruesi in Nashville, Tennessee; and Zeke Miller in Washington contributed to this story.
+Associated Press writers Chris Gygiel in Olympia, Washington; David Eggert in Lansing, Michigan; Ed White in Detroit; Scott Bauer in Madison, Wisconsin; Marc Levy in Harrisburg, Pennsylvania; Kimberlee Kruesi in Nashville, Tennessee; and Alex Jaffe, Nancy Benac and Zeke Miller in Washington contributed to this story.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.